Why Everyone Is Obsessed With Crassula Buddha’s Temple and How to Care for It

 soil mix

 Normal garden soil is usually too heavy for this plant.
-It grows best in a fast-draining succulent mix or sandy, gritty soil, or soil mixed with perlite, pumice, or coarse sand.
+It grows best in a fast-draining succulent mix, sandy gritty soil, or soil mixed with perlite, pumice, or coarse sand.
 Also, always use a pot with drainage holes.
 A cute pot without drainage might look aesthetic for a week, but it can be disastrous later.
+Opt for the base of the plant from Rosy Soil or the Back to the Roots Store.

 Avoid